Go Ad-Free

 Cardiologists are quite familiar with a condition called endocarditis.
 It means inflammation of the membrane that lines the internal surface of the heart.
 This is a life-threatening condition because it can damage heart valves.

-There are a variety of pathogens than can cause endocarditis.
+A variety of pathogens can cause endocarditis.
 Most are bacterial: strep, staph and enterococci.
 There are several other nasty bacteria that can also invade the heart, but they are in the minority.
 Fungal endocarditis is quite rare, but it is especially dangerous.
 Candida and Aspergillus can also invade the internal heart lining, especially in people with compromised immune systems.

 No physician will argue about infections that cause endocarditis.
 It is a recognized medical crisis.
 More controversial, however, is the idea that infections harm your heart by targeting coronary arteries.
 Remember, we started this article by noting that heart disease is attributed to cholesterol and other nasty lipids circulating in the blood stream.
 What if infections also promote atherosclerosis and coronary artery disease?